srbala/insight/docs/quickstart.md

 1. Download ZIP from github and extract project.
 2. Open Eclipse IDE and Open the project from file System.
-3. After importing project from file system open hi-ce/pom.xml
+3. After importing project from file system open insight/pom.xml
 4. In pom.xml file check for "production" profile.
 5. In the said profile configure systemDirectory, logLocation, dbPort, dbServer, dbUser, dbPassword then save the xml file.
-6. Run hi-ce module as server.
+6. Run insight module as server.

 ## Helical Insight Installation